 5 Options for Dental School Graduates

-While taking on an associate is risky from an owner’s perspective, it makes sense for a fledgling dentist to get his or her feet on the ground.
-With this option, you are working for a person or a DSO as an employee without an ownership benefit or management responsibility.
+While taking on an associate is risky from an owner’s perspective, it makes sense for a fledgling dentist to get their feet on the ground.
+With this option, you are working for a person or a dental service organization (DSO) as an employee without an ownership benefit or management responsibility.
 This allows you to relocate or move among practices with ease and little stress since there is no real commitment on your end.

-With a buy-out, you gain 100 percent interest within an existing practice while having the sole freedom to practice exclusively.
-Not to mention, purchasing an existing practice outright holds a 99.7 percent success rate for the completion of note.
-Compared with a start-up, an existing practice comes with its own staff, location, equipment, and patient base.
+With a buy-out, you gain 100% interest within an existing practice while having the sole freedom to practice exclusively.
+Not to mention, purchasing an existing practice outright holds a 99.7% success rate for the completion of the note.
+Compared with a startup, an existing practice comes with its own staff, location, equipment and patient base.

 Rather than taking on an existing client base, you would start your own practice from the ground up.
 Although the ultimate dream for most, it’s worth mentioning that between dental school and bank loans, you have the potential to be $1 million in debt before seeing your first patient, which may not be an issue for you since the success rate for a dental practice is so high.

 Read up on our e-book for dental graduates, then contact the experts at Professional Transition Strategies to start the conversation.